MarcoConsiglio/goniometry/README.md

 $gamma = new Sum(new FromAngles($alfa, $beta));
 (string) $gamma; // 90° 0' 0"
 ```
-Note that if the sum is more than +360° or less than -360°, the resulting angle will be corrected to remain between these limits.
+Note that if the sum is more than $\pm360^\circ$, the resulting angle will be corrected to remain between these limits.

 # Code documentation
 ## UML Diagrams